ellysh/video-game-bots/InGameBots/process-memory-access.md

     return 0;
 }
 ```
-The application output contains three values in case of application's successful execution.
-There are a base address of the TEB segment of the main thread, a base address of the PEB segment and a base address of the stack segment.
-Base address of the TEB segment is printed from the `GetMainThreadTeb` function.
+This application prints base addresses of three segments of a target process:

+1. TEB segment.
+2. PEB segment.
+3. Stack segment of main thread.

-You can see that we are using here already considered approach to enable a `SE_DEBUG_NAME` privilege for the current process with `OpenProcessToken` and `SetPrivilege` functions.
-Then there is a call of `GetMainThreadTeb` function with the target process's PID parameter.
-This function contains three steps:
+We use an already considered approach to grant the `SE_DEBUG_NAME` privilege to the current process with the `OpenProcessToken` and `SetPrivilege` functions.
+Then we call the `GetMainThreadTeb` function.
+This function receives the PID of the target process and returns a pointer to the `TEB` structure.
+These are steps of the function:

-1. Call `NtCurrentTeb` WinAPI function to get TEB segment's base address of the current thread.
+1. Call the `NtCurrentTeb` WinAPI function to get base address of TEB segment of the current thread.
-2. Call `OpenProcess` WinAPI function to receive a handler of the target process with `PROCESS_VM_READ` access.
+2. Call the `OpenProcess` WinAPI function to receive a handler of the target process with the `PROCESS_VM_READ` access.
-3. Call `ReadProcessMemory` WinAPI function to read a memory of the target process at the base address that is equal to the TEB segment's base address of the current thread in the current process.
+3. Call the `ReadProcessMemory` WinAPI function to read a `TEB` structure from the target process.

-This approach is able to give stable results for analyzing 32-bit applications.
-The applications have the similar base addresses of TEB segments in case of the same environment.
-But the approach is totally not reliable for analyzing 64-bit applications.
-Base addresses of the TEB segments is able to vary each time when you launch 64-bit applications.
-Primary advantage of this approach is the ease of implementation.
+This approach provides stable results for 32-bit target processes.
+These processes have the same base address of TEB segment in case of the same environment.
+But considered approach is totally not reliable for 64-bit processes.
+Base address of the TEB segment vary each time when you launch 64-bit applications.
+Nevertheless, this approach have significant advantage.
+It is easy to implement.

-It is important to emphasize that bitness of the `TebPebMirror.cpp` application should be the same as bitness of the analyzing process.
-In case you want to analyze a 32-bit process, you should select a "x86" target architecture in the "Solution Platforms" control of the Visual Studio window.
-The "x64" target architecture should be chosen for analyzing 64-bit processes.
-This rule is appropriate for all our example applications which analyzes an another process.
+This is important to emphasize that bitness of the `TebPebMirror.cpp` application should be the same as bitness of an analyzing process.
+This rule is appropriate for all examples of this chapter.
+You can select the target architecture in the "Solution Platforms" control of the Visual Studio window.

-Second approach to get TEB segment's base address from an another process relies on a set of WinAPI functions for traversing all thread objects in the system.
-This is a list of used WinAPI functions:
+Second approach to access TEB segment is to use WinAPI functions to traverse all threads, which are launched in the system at the moment.
+This is a list of these functions:

-1. [`CreateToolhelp32Snapshot`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682489%28v=vs.85%29.aspx) function provides a system snapshot with processes and threads system objects, plus modules and heaps.
-You can specify the PID function's parameter to get modules and heaps of the specific process.
-The snapshot contains all threads that are launched in the system at the moment.
+1. [`CreateToolhelp32Snapshot`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682489%28v=vs.85%29.aspx) provides a system snapshot with processes and threads system objects, plus modules and heaps.
+You can pass the PID parameter to get modules and heaps of the specific process.
+The snapshot always contains all threads that are launched in the system at the moment.

-2. [`Thread32First`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686728%28v=vs.85%29.aspx) function is used to start a threads traversing for the specified system snapshot.
-It has output parameter with a pointer to [`THREADENTRY32`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686735%28v=vs.85%29.aspx) structure with information of the first thread in the snapshot.
+2. [`Thread32First`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686728%28v=vs.85%29.aspx) starts to traverse threads of the specified system snapshot.
+Output parameter of the function is a pointer to the [`THREADENTRY32`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686735%28v=vs.85%29.aspx) structure.
+This structure contains information about the first thread in the snapshot.

-3. [`Thread32Next`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686731%28v=vs.85%29.aspx) function is used to continue the threads traversing for the system snapshot.
+3. [`Thread32Next`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686731%28v=vs.85%29.aspx) continues to traverse threads of the snapshot.
 It has the same output parameter as the `Thread32First` function.

-There is a source code of [`TebPebTraverse.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/TebPebTraverse.cpp) application that implements this algorithm:
+There is a source code of the [`TebPebTraverse.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/TebPebTraverse.cpp) application that implements traversing algorithm:
 ```C++
 #include <windows.h>
 #include <tlhelp32.h>